 It is also possible to get tendonitis in the biceps tendon in the front of the elbow.
 This may cause pain with lifting or bending the elbow.

 Elbow Pain- When to See a Doctor

 Typically, pain in a joint will improve as the body works through the inflammatory process.
 When the pain has not improved in 3 to 4 weeks, it may be time to see a doctor for further evaluation. f there is no known cause of pain in the left arm and elbow, it can be a sign of a cardiac event and a doctor should be consulted quickly.
 Typically, those symptoms are accompanied by shortness of breath and chest pain, but not always.

 If there is trauma to the elbow with severe pain, swelling, or deformity, then see a doctor immediately to determine if there is a fracture or dislocation.

-Ice and anti-inflammatories can help relieve elbow pain in most cases.
+Ice and anti-inflammatory medications can help relieve elbow pain in most cases.
 If there is trauma to the elbow or severe.
-If trauma or a fall is involved, then ice is still appropriate but you should also seek immediate medical attention.
+If a trauma or a fall is involved, then ice is still appropriate but you should also seek immediate medical attention.

-JOI Rehab offers physical therapy for elbow pain.
-There are different treatments for the various sources of elbow pain.
-The first step in rehab is to determine why the elbow pain is occurring.
-If it is from a sport, then we would look at the athletes biomechanics.
-If the elbow pain is coming from work, then we would look at their ergonomics at work.
-Ergonomic education is important in treating elbow pain, as the source of most of the pain comes from how people grip objects or use their mouse on their computer.
-JOI Rehab could also use modalities such as laser and the graston technique to help manage the pain.
+There are different treatments for the various sources of pain.
+The first step in rehab is to determine why the pain is occurring.
+If it is from a sport, then we would look at the athlete’s biomechanics.
+If the pain is coming from work, then we would look at their ergonomics at work.
+JOI Rehab could also use modalities such as laser and the Graston technique to help manage the pain.